ahmedayman01/Virtual-Board/README.md

 ## Virtual Board 👨‍🏫
 <p align="justify">
-  The virtual board project is aimed towards the educational domain in order to make it easier for instructors  to express concepts by drawing and writing with relative ease using hand gestures.
+  The virtual board project is aimed towards the educational domain to make it easier for instructors  to express concepts by drawing and writing with relative ease using hand gestures.
 </p>

 ### Why We Need Virtual Board?